 If Disneyland had a bar in New Orleans Square, it might look like Sassafras Saloon, which describes itself as “a charming piece of the South”.
 I love the exterior facade located INSIDE the bar!
-Walk inside that to find yourself in a living room with a fireplace.
+Walk inside to find yourself in a living room with a fireplace.
 Or, check out the stuffed bear in the back corner.
 This is a super cool bar that won’t disappoint!
 There are occasional Burlesque shows as well.

-Any Star Wars fan will already know about the Scum and Villany Cantina, which started as a temporary pop-up and is now a permanent (hopefully) attraction on Hollywood Boulevard.
+Any Star Wars fan will already know about the Scum and Villainy Cantina, which started as a temporary pop-up and is now a permanent (hopefully) attraction on Hollywood Boulevard.
 They serve a bar food menu (with creatively-named items of course).
 Costumes are encouraged!
 They don’t take reservations and there is no cover.
-So, if you are dating a sci-fi fan, get ready to chug some blue milk at Scum and Villany!
+So, if you are dating a sci-fi fan, get ready to chug some blue milk at Scum and Villainy!
 Check their calendar for karaoke, trivia, and game nights.

 The Spare Room, within the Hollywood Roosevelt Hotel on Hollywood Boulevard, describes itself as “a gaming parlor and cocktail lounge”, which is a great description.
 More plainly, this is probably the nicest two-lane bowling alley (at $100/hour) you’ll ever go to.
 But just enjoying the gorgeous vintage vibe of this place is enough to impress.

 Also adjacent to Hollywood, and right below Griffith Park is the community of Los Feliz.
 There are lots of great restaurants and coffee houses on Hillhurst Boulevard.